-- 2.1 Underlining the importance of a comprehensive approach to the issues involved, we will ensure a peoplecentred, sensitive, humane, dignified, gender-responsive and prompt reception for all persons arriving in our countries, and particularly those in large movements, whether refugees or migrants.
-We will also ensure full respect and protection for their human rights and fundamental freedoms. - 2.2 We recognize, and will address in accordance with our obligations under international law, the special needs of all people in vulnerable situations who are travelling within large movements of refugees and migrants, including women at risk; children (especially those who are unaccompanied or separated from their families); members of ethnic and religious minorities; victims of violence; older persons; persons with disabilities; persons who are discriminated against on any basis; indigenous peoples; victims of human trafficking; and victims of exploitation and abuse in the context of migrant smuggling. - 2.3 Recognizing that States have rights and responsibilities to manage and control their borders, we will implement border control procedures in conformity with applicable obligations under international law, including international human rights law and international refugee law.
-We will promote international cooperation on border control and management as an important element of security for States, including issues relating to battling transnational organised crime, terrorism and illicit trade.
+- 22. Underlining the importance of a comprehensive approach to the issues involved, we will ensure a people-centred, sensitive, humane, dignified, gender-responsive and prompt reception for all persons arriving in our countries, and particularly those in large movements, whether refugees or migrants.
+We will also ensure full respect and protection for their human rights and fundamental freedoms. - 23.
+We recognize and will address, in accordance with our obligations under international law, the special needs of all people in vulnerable situations who are travelling within large movements of refugees and migrants, including women at risk, children, especially those who are unaccompanied or separated from their families, members of ethnic and religious minorities, victims of violence, older persons, persons with disabilities, persons who are discriminated against on any basis, indigenous peoples, victims of human trafficking, and victims of exploitation and abuse in the context of the smuggling of migrants.

+- 24. Recognizing that States have rights and responsibilities to manage and control their borders, we will implement border control procedures in conformity with applicable obligations under international law, including international human rights law and international refugee law.
+We will promote international cooperation on border control and management as an important element of security for States, including issues relating to battling transnational organized crime, terrorism and illicit trade.
 We will ensure that public officials and law enforcement officers who work in border areas are trained to uphold the human rights of all persons crossing, or seeking to cross, international borders.
 We will strengthen international border management cooperation, including in relation to training and the exchange of best practices.
 We will intensify support in this area and help to build capacity as appropriate.
 We reaffirm that, in line with the principle of non-refoulement, individuals must not be returned at borders.
-We acknowledge also that, while upholding these obligations and principles, States are entitled to take measures to prevent irregular border crossings. - 2.4 We will make efforts to collect accurate information regarding large movements of refugees and migrants.
+We acknowledge also that, while upholding these obligations and principles, States are entitled to take measures to prevent irregular border crossings. - 25.
+We will make efforts to collect accurate information regarding large movements of refugees and migrants.
 We will also take measures to identify correctly their nationalities, as well as their reasons for movement.
-We will take measures to identify those who are seeking international protection as refugees. - 2.5 We will continue to protect the human rights and fundamental freedoms of all persons in transit and after arrival.
-We stress the importance of the immediate needs of persons, who have been exposed to physical or psychological abuse while in transit, being addressed upon their arrival, without discrimination and without regard to legal or migratory status or means of transportation.
-For this purpose, we will consider appropriate support to strengthen, at their request, capacity-building for countries which receive large movements of refugees and migrants. - 2.6 We are determined to address unsafe movements, with particular reference to irregular movements.
+We will take measures to identify those who are seeking international protection as refugees. - 26.
+We will continue to protect the human rights and fundamental freedoms of all persons, in transit and after arrival.
+We stress the importance of addressing the immediate needs of persons who have been exposed to physical or psychological abuse while in transit upon their arrival, without discrimination and without regard to legal or migratory status or means of transportation.
+For this purpose, we will consider appropriate support to strengthen, at their request, capacity-building for countries that receive large movements of refugees and migrants. - 27.
+We are determined to address unsafe movements of refugees and migrants, with particular reference to irregular movements of refugees and migrants.
 We will do so without prejudice to the right to seek asylum.
-We will combat the exploitation, abuse and discrimination suffered by many refugees and migrants. - 2.7 We express our profound concern at the large number of people who have lost their lives in transit.
+We will combat the exploitation, abuse and discrimination suffered by many refugees and migrants. - 28.
+We express our profound concern at the large number of people who have lost their lives in transit.
 We commend the efforts already made to rescue people in distress at sea.
 We commit to intensifying international cooperation on the strengthening of search and rescue mechanisms.
-We will also work to improve the availability of accurate data on the whereabouts of people and vessels who are stranded at sea.
-And we will strengthen support for rescue efforts over land along dangerous or isolated routes.
+We will also work to improve the availability of accurate data on the whereabouts of people and vessels stranded at sea.
+In addition, we will strengthen support for rescue efforts over land along dangerous or isolated routes.
 We will draw attention to the risks involved in the use of such routes in the first instance.